God Is Real: How The Bible Tackles Atheism

 If you are reading this, there is still time to turn.
 Don’t delay.
 Atheism is a bankrupt and foolish philosophy.
 Follow Christ today.

-- Todd Clay: Existence of God: 31 Reasons To Believe In The God of the Bible
+- Brandon Clay: Existence of God: 31 Reasons To Believe In The God of the Bible

 - William Lane Craig: Does God Exist?

 - Matt Slick: The Transcendental Argument for the Existence of God